-Portugal is the European capital of surfing.
-Here, we include Lisbon’s top three spots to grab a wave, or click here for maps of dozens of surf breaks up and down the coast, from Porto to the Algarve.
+Here’s some info on the top three spots to grab a wave and get maps of dozens more surf breaks up and down the coast, from Porto to the Algarve.
 If you need gear, see the sports stores page under Buy.

 Praia do Guincho: Epic Surfing in Pristine Surroundings